Somalia travel guide

 Togdheer, Sanaag and Sool

 The Foreign, Commonwealth & Development Office (FCDO) advises against all travel to the regions of Toghdeer, Sanaag and Sool in eastern Somaliland.
-The situation remains volatile, so if you do travel, exercise extreme caution.
+There has been an increase in violent clashes in recent months and the situation remains volatile, so if you do travel, exercise extreme caution.

 Awdal, Maroodijeh and Sahil